 Objectives of Field Instruction

 NE: The M.S.W.
-Program at CUNY York College will require at 2 or more evenings of classes in addition to 2-3 days in field placement.
+Program at CUNY York College will require at classes 2 (two) evenings and Saturdays (fall 2018) and weekends of classes in addition to 2-3 days in field placement.
 Course work and field placement may be attended on the same day.

 *Field Placement requirements vary for general and advance standing MSW scholars & term of field placements.